 - A variety of gear restrictions and closed areas affect both West Coast groundfish fisheries and fisheries that may take groundfish incidentally.
 These regulations are in place to reduce bycatch of overfished groundfish, to allow juvenile fish to escape through net meshes, and to protect sensitive groundfish habitat.

 Petrale sole have been caught in the flatfish fishery off the U.S. Pacific coast since the late 19th century.
 Petrale sole were lightly fished during the late 1800s and early 1900s, but by the 1950s the fishery was well developed and showing clear signs of depletion and declines in catches and biomass.
 Landings peaked at a high of 4,515 metric tons in 1950 followed by a decline to a low of 1,417 metric tons in 1994.
 Landings remained at historical lows until the mid-2000s.
 In 2009, petrale sole was declared overfished and 2010 management restrictions limited the catch to 701 metric tons.
-As the stock is rebuilding, harvest limits will increase.
+In 2011 more than 900 metric tons were harvested in California, Oregon, and Washington.
+As the stock continues to rebuild, harvest limits will increase.

 Petrale sole is an important commercial seafood species, prized for its taste.
 They often bring the highest price per pound among the trawl-caught flatfish on the West Coast.
 Petrale sole make up a substantial portion of annual revenues from the West Coast trawl fishery.
-In 2009, petrale sole landings were valued at $3.5 million, and landings in 2010 were valued at $2 million.
+In 2009, petrale sole landings were valued at $3.5 million, landings in 2010 were valued at $2 million, and in 2011 landings were valued at almost $3 million.

 Petrale sole have a fine texture and a sweet, delicately nutty flavor.
 Like all flatfish, the fillets are thin and can be cooked using a variety of methods.